 UCL Energy Institute, he held appointments at the International Institute for

-Applied Systems Analysis (IIASA), MIT, the University of Cambridge, and
+Applied Systems Analysis (IIASA), the Massachusetts Institute of Technology (MIT), the University of Cambridge, and

 Stanford University.
 Andreas holds a MSc in Aerospace Engineering and a

 PhD in Energy Economics, both from the University of Stuttgart, Germany.

 Andreas W. Schäfer’s research interests include energy and transportation systems analysis.